infobyte/faraday/doc/creating_views.rst

 .. _`Django REST Framework`: http://django-rest-framework.org/

 The first thing you will need is a working SQLAlchemy model.
-Based on wether that model will be available on only one workspace (like the majority of out models) or in all the workspaces (like vuln templates or licenses) the things are a bit different.
+Based on wether that model will be available on only one workspace (like the majority of our models) or in all the workspaces (like vuln templates or licenses) the things are a bit different.